yenpin764/EGL301_Assignment1/README.md

 Select your option:
 ```
 5. Select add patient by entering 2
-6. The add patient form will be shown, to abort just enter the keyword **cancel** in any of the fields
+6. The add patient form will be shown, abort just enter the keyword **cancel** in any of the fields
 ```
 ============================================
 Add Patient